DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-month.md

 ### Fields and definitions

-_Month_ The month the revenue was collected by ONRR
+_Month_ The month the revenue was collected by ONRR.

-_Calendar Year_ The calendar year for the month the revenue was collected by ONRR
+_Calendar Year_ The calendar year for the month the revenue was collected by ONRR.

 _Land Class_ This field distinguishes federal lands and waters from Native American lands.
 The latter is represented as "Indian" in the data.